 Duolingo gets a lot right (I detail my favorite features and tips in the next section), but they face the same issue that nearly all language learning apps and courses do: what is easiest and most profitable to design is rarely what is most useful for learners.

-Here now are the specific problems and limitations I see with Duolingo, written from the point of view as an applied linguist, an experienced language learner, and a language teacher, tutor, and coach:
+Here now are the specific problems and limitations I see with Duolingo, written from the point of view as an applied linguist, an experienced language learner, and a teacher:

 Duolingo does not offer much “authentic input” or “true output”